 Since we’re not all millionaires, trying “new Nordic” cuisine can feel like a pipe-dream.
 Delicious options like Manfred’s og Vin, Marv & Ben and Amass can give you the full Scandi experience without the noma price tag (and I can heartily recommend all three for an extraordinary dinner).
 For something special that doesn’t fall into the new Nordic category, give Vespa, Madklubben, or any of the Aroii restaurants a try.

-If you’re looking for something low-key: Mother in the MeatPacking district serves up delicious sourdough-crust pizzas, Dyrehaven is a pub/cafe with a great steak-‘n-potatoes vibe, Magasasa has authentic and reasonably priced Sichuan and Sabine’s Cafeteria has one inexpensive & hefty daily meal.
+If you’re looking for something low-key: Bæest in Nørrebro serves up some of the best pizza in the world, Dyrehaven is a pub/cafe with a great steak-‘n-potatoes vibe, Magasasa has authentic and reasonably priced Sichuan and Sabine’s Cafeteria has one inexpensive & hefty daily meal.

 I’m also going to totally embarrass myself and recommend Dragon City, my local running sushi-cum-Chinese buffet restaurant.
 It may not be what you Wall Street fat cats are used to but it gets the job done at a fraction of the price; a true neighborhood treasure.

 Most restaurants in Copenhagen are quite child-friendly, and you can see here for more kid-based recommendations.

 Wine & Cocktail Bars